Surgical Options for Knee and Hip Pain

 Mako® for Hips and Knees

-In the hip procedure, the entire joint is replaced.
-In the knee procedure, healthy bone, tissue and ligaments in the surrounding area are preserved as much as possible.
+In the total hip and knee procedure, the entire joint is replaced.
+In the knee resurfacing procedure, healthy bone, tissue and ligaments in the surrounding area are preserved as much as possible.
 The Mako system uses robotic technology to enable surgeons to operate using precise movements with the help of a robotic surgical arm.

 Total Hip Replacement